20th Anniversary Event - Save $1,100 on LASIK - Ends December 31st, 2024

 Modern LASIK uses a femtosecond laser to separate tissue for the flap creation while early methods of LASIK used a mechanical device that contained a blade to cut the cornea to create the flap.

-The bladeless (laser) method eliminates all of the possible side-effects and complications that are associated with creating the flap with a bladed surgical instrument.
+The bladeless (laser) method eliminates all of the possible side effects and complications that are associated with creating the flap with a bladed surgical instrument.
 All LASIK procedures performed at 20/20 Institute are performed the modern way (with a laser) to create the flap.

 During the flap creation step of the LASIK procedure, the patient experiences pressure on the eye (numbed with anesthetizing eye drops) and dim or dull vision for about 45 seconds.
 This is usually the most uncomfortable part of the five-minute-per-eye LASIK procedure.